kylebustard/low-end-code/content/posts/the-zen-of-8am-python-and-starbucks.md

 ### `def class_is_boring:`

 By week two he'd introduced functions.
 I had not struggled one bit with the material, in fact I was bored and not challenged.
 I typed slow, but I completed the labs with time to spare.
 I was struggling to stay motivated.
 I felt disconnected from the professor who seemed to be separated from modernity by several generations to me who was young and immature.
 I felt disconnected from my classmates who never spoke a word to me, but seemed to all know each other, chummy with their greetings, inside jokes, and swapping flash drives and shared a common interested in––for all I knew––trying to *hack the mainframe.*

+I was intimidated by my classmates when the class first started.
+It was clear that typing speed wasn't the only thing that separated us: they seemed to have no interest outside of computers.
+I found a small personal victory in hanging with the class at least for a couple of weeks––I discovered I was not incapable writing a computer program and this felt pretty alright.
+I had a glimpse that I could survive in the world of technology, but it wasn't fulfilling.

 I'd stop by my Starbucks in the mornings before class, and think about how I was happier there than I would be at the 8am Python programming class.
 Yes, Starbucks wouldn't be a way for me to earn enough money to cruise around in expensive suits with the top down, but money wasn't everything.
 The class was boring, and I would have rather been in bed.
 I dropped the class after the second or third week.